Adriatic Deck Plan, Cabin Class

 The image is RMS Olympic by artist Walter Thomas.
 The smaller version of this postcard is not so common, and this much larger version measuring is extremely difficult to find.
 In near mint condition.
 Strange… read more ›

 The famous Tuck’s postcard of RMS Olympic at sea.
-Unused and in excellent condition.
+Unused and in great condition.
 This is an asset to any White Star Line collection.
-A mother gave this card to her son George in June,… read more ›
+Not a reproduction, and I can–I feel certain–invoke my sterling reputation… read more ›

 A stunning real-photographic postcard of the RMS Olympic in Southampton.
 Image dates to mid 1920s, and she’s looking every inch the most handsome ocean liner in the world.
 Unused and in excellent condition.